jcsodenkamp/jcsodenkamp.github.io/_pages/education.md

 ## nucamp

-Currently working to earn a certification in Back End, SQL and DevOps Developer with Python
+Earned a certificate in Back End, SQL and DevOps Developer with Python

+Earned a certificate in Web Development Fundamentals